semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 :::info

 The *URL of your organization* is the URL that leads to the Home page in your Semaphore organization.

-By default it follows the pattern `your-organization-name.semaphoreci.com`
+The default value is the name of your organization in lowercase and kebab-case, e.g. `<your-organization-url>.semaphoreci.com`.
+You can change the first part of the URL in the general settings page.

 :::